How to Make Ojojo (Yam Fritters)

 Instead of using a grater, you can peel, slice, and put the yam in a blender or food processor to puree.
 Alternatively, use a knife and finely chop the yam or a mortar and pestle to puree.

 For the seasoning, you can use paprika, chili flakes, cinnamon, black pepper, turmeric, or other flavoring agents.
-You can also cook this ojojo recipe with seafood like crayfish or shrimp!
+You can also cook Ojojo with seafood like crayfish or shrimp!

-• Deep frying pan: Cook this ojojo recipe in a deep frying pan.
+• Deep frying pan: Cook the Ojojo in a deep frying pan.

 • Bowl: Rinse the yam in a bowl and prepare the batter in a separate bowl.